NIVANorge/Ferrybox-code-challenge/README.md

 ## Code challenge
 Sensors can sometimes read out wrong values, especially sensors sitting in water.
 The example data provided is not quality controlled.
 Before the interview, we'd like you to prepare a solution to the tasks below.

-### 1. Quality control on the following measurements:
+Perform quality control on the following measurements:

 - FA/ferrybox/INLET/TEMPERATURE
 - FA/ferrybox/CTD/TEMPERATURE
-- FA/ferrybox/OXYGEN/TEMPERATURE

-Create a code solution that can detect and filter out any anomalies that may have caused wrong measurements.
+Create a code solution that can detect and flag any anomalies that may have caused wrong measurements.
 You can use the example data in [data](./data) directory.
-The code solution should be applicable to a live monitoring system.

-#### Delivery
+## Delivery

 Code solution as a **private** github fork.
 The code can be written in a language of your choice.
 During the interview we would like you to present the code.
 The code challenge is mainly used as a basis for conversation. **We don't expect a perfect solution**.

-### 2. Plan a data ingestion pipeline

-Plan an overall architecture for a cloud infrastructure ingesting Ferrybox data.
-The ingested data should be made available for data analysis externally.
-We don't expect a professional architecture design, just a starting point for a discussion and maybe some evidence that you have thought about the tradeoffs

-Consider the following requirements:

-- Due to limited internet connectivity files are not always uploaded chronologically
-- It is important to avoid data loss
-- If quality control code is changed, historical data should be re-ingested

-The actual Ferrybox system can be considered out of scope, we can expect the system to upload files at a regular basis.

-#### Delivery

-A presentation during the interview.
-We don't expect you to write any code for part 2.

 ## Contact